 Flaxseed oil contains no fiber.
 After processing the seeds, only the oil is left.
 However, the oil is very useful as an intestinal lubricant.
-Consuming this type of oil is different from taking mineral oil, as mineral oil depletes fat soluble vitamins A,D, E, and K. Flaxseed oil does not, so here is how it can help you get rid of your constipation:
+Consuming this type of oil is different from taking mineral oil, as mineral oil depletes fat soluble vitamins A,D, E, and K. Flaxseed oil does not, so here is how this constipation remedy can help you to get rid of your constipation:

 Taking large amounts of flaxseed oil quickly can cause you to have loose stools, or you may experience “anal leakage."
 It is best to experiment with the dose, to see how much you can manage.
 This also allows you to find the appropriate amount to have soft, easy bowel movements.